Professional scientist with an obsession for python and triathlon.

 - The Toys repository contains a collection of short scripts, usually exploring one or two ideas each.

-Unfortunately most software I write is private to the collaborations I work with.
+Unfortunately a lot of the software I write is private to the collaborations I work with :(

 Currently I live near Geneva, Switzerland.
 I have lived in: